mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_selector_page_template/index.md

 > **Top-of-page macros**
 >
 > A number of macro calls appear at the top of the content section (immediately below the page frontmatter).
-> You should update or delete them according to the advice below:
+> These macros are automatically added by the toolchain (there is no need to add/remove):
 >
 > - `\{{SeeCompatTable}}` — this generates a **This is an experimental technology** banner that indicates the technology is [experimental](/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#experimental).
 >   If it is experimental, and the technology is hidden behind a pref in Firefox, you should also fill in an entry for it in the [Experimental features in Firefox](/en-US/docs/Mozilla/Firefox/Experimental_features) page.
 > - `\{{Deprecated_Header}}` — this generates a **Deprecated** banner that indicates that use of the technology is [discouraged](/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#deprecated).
 > - `\{{Non-standard_Header}}` — this generates a **Non-standard** banner that indicates that the feature is not part of any specification.
+>
+> You should update or delete following macros according to the advice below:
+>
 > - `\{{CSSRef}}` — this must be present on every CSS selector page.
 It generates a suitable CSS sidebar, depending on what tags are included on the page.
 >   Remember to remove the `\{{MDNSidebar}}` macro when you copy this page.
 >